-1 2 3 Antun; povre komiteetike utel to iyich' mi ja' la yech li x'elan spasulan ta sp'isulan = Poor land comissioners.
+'''

+Antun; povre komiteetike

+Poor land comissioners.

+utel to iyich'

+2

 They were given a scolding.

+3

+mi ja' la yech li x'elan spasulan ta sp'isulan =

-"Is that how your are supposed to do it, when you measure land?"
-4 =balamil [ 5 Xap; i tambyen imeltzaj akta noxtok li' kumpa [ And there was also an agreement signed here, compadre.
-6 Antun; chaxi xava'i une, te lajatav = [ (That's what) you said, remember.
-Then you ran back- 7 Ran; ikut vo'one?
+"Is that how your are supposed to do it, when you measure -

+=balamil

+4

+land?"

+i tambyen imeltzaj akta noxtok li' kumpa

+Xap;

+And there was also an agreement signed here, compadre.

+Antun;

+chaxi xava'i une, te lajatav =

+(That's what) you said, remember.
+Then you ran back-

+ikut vo'one?

 I scolded them?

-8 Antun; =tal ta PV [ here from PV (place name).
-9 Xap; mi. [ Did- ?
-10 Ran; ikut vo'one? [ I scolded them?
-11 12 Xap; Antun; mala to kere Just wait.
+Antun; =tal ta PV

+8

+here from PV (name of the cornfield site where the land was being divided).

+[

+mi .

+Xap;

+Did-- ?

+ikut vo'one?

+10

+Ran;

+I scolded them?

+'''

 Damn!

-This has been than a shouting match between Ran and Antun, however.
-Throughout (Line 5, 9, and 11), Paco's spokesperson Xap has tried repeatedly, though unsuccessfully, to intervene in the aggressive dynamic between the two brothers-in-law, perhaps to calm their tempers, but also to introduce what he presents as a more relevant argument against Ran, namely that at an earlier court confrontation a formal akta or legal agreement had been elaborated and signed which should have resolved the matter.
-Nonetheless, Ran overrides these attempts to break the dynamic, challenging his younger brother-in-law (Lines 14-15 below) once as a direct imperative to Antun, then as an apparent command to the magistrates with Antun treated as a 3rd person, to bring forward the supposedly ill-treated land commissioner.
+This has been more than a shouting match between Ran and Antun, however.
+Throughout, at line 5, 9, and 11, Paco's spokesperson Xap has tried repeatedly, though unsuccessfully, to intervene in the aggressive dynamic between the two brothers-in-law, perhaps to calm their tempers, but also to introduce what he presents as a more relevant argument against Ran, namely that at an earlier court confrontation a formal akta or legal agreement had been elaborated and signed which should have resolved the matter.
+Nonetheless, Ran overrides these attempts to break the dynamic, challenging his younger brother-in-law at lines 15-16 (once as a direct imperative to Antun, then as an apparent command to the magistrates with Antun treated as a 3rd person) to bring forward the supposedly ill-treated land commissioner.